19 Simple Tips How You Can Improve Your Website User Experience

 6. Keep Pages Consistent

-In consistent page design or layout is a common complaint from website users.
+Inconsistent web page design or layout is a common complaint from website users.
 This is especially important on mobile devices.
-If you want to improve your website user experience, it is important that your visitors know they are still in your website.
+If you want to improve your website user experience, it is important that your visitors know they are still on your website.
 Drastic design changes from one page to the other can lead your user to feel lost and confused and to lose trust in your site.